stombeur/open-eid/index.md

 Each value in the JSON array is also URL encoded.

-*Right now, the redirection URL is loaded using the default browser.*

-*Future releases will open the currently running browser and will only support HTTPS redirection URL.*
+*Future releases will only support HTTPS redirection URL.*

 ## Chrome extension